MoeR3za/ita_teleco_data_extractor/README.md

 # Telecom Italia 2015 Telecommunications Activity data extractor

-A python script used to extract desired data from TelecomItalia Telecommunications Activity dataset
+A python script used to extract desired data from a specific square from TelecomItalia Telecommunications Activity dataset.

 #### clone